-- · Hardwood floor installation should be the very last step of any construction or renovation project. - Prior to installation, heating system must be in operation, and room temperature must have been maintained at ± 72 °F (± 22 °C) for at least one week. - To avoid any moisture-related damages, subfloor must be dry and basement well ventilated. - For below grade installation, ensure that foundations, concrete slab or any adjacent objects are thoroughly leakproof. - Relative humidity must be maintained around ±45% at all times.
-For glued down and nailed/stapled down installation, relative humidity must always be maintained within a range of 25% and 70%.
-For floated installation, it must be maintained between 30% and 60%.
+- Hardwood floor installation should be the very last step of any construction or renovation project. - Prior to installation, heating system must be in operation, and room temperature must have been maintained at \pm 72 °F (\pm 22 °C) for at least one week. - To avoid any moisture-related damages, subfloor must be dry and basement well ventilated. - For below grade installation, ensure that foundations, concrete slab or any adjacent objects are thoroughly leak proof. - Relative humidity must be maintained around ±45% at all times.